• A Paradise for Problem Solving

 Once upon a time

 These days I am buzzing with excitement, it seems to me that we are on a roller coaster ride in tech currently.
 [In fact I had to update this post twice in the last few days to include Google XR and then again for Veo 2] Most of us are aware of ChatGPT of course, and it is marvellous no doubt.
 But our brains are extrapolating that things will change drastically in 20 years or so.
 Even the most optimistic amoung us, think that it will be another 10 years before another big thing arrives.
-But ‘Big’ things are happening …
+But ‘Big’ things are happening right now, …

 Continue reading